 Organizations that maximize the use of Collective Intelligence will outpace, outperform, and out-compete those organizations that do not.
 As stated by the Henderson Institute: “Businesses should focus integrated learnings loops, human cognition, collective platforms, and other new technologies not only on solving their business problems but also on solving the largest global challenges facing us today.”
 (Reeves).
 At a certain point of complexity, organizations built on the collective intelligence of the individual members create something “more than the sum of its parts” which can, in many ways act as a single biological organization (Reeves) or meta-organism.

 Examples of collective intelligence continue to explode.
 Initial examples are as simple as Netflix’s movie recommendations.
 Major universities have made it part of their research, as seen in MIT’s Center for Collective Intelligence.
 Various emerging Collective Intelligence Business Models such Neto or even startups like Unanimous AI create effective super-intelligences (in Unanimous AI’s case, a swarm intelligence like a beehive or termite nest).
-Each of these provides elements that companies can individually implement to simplify their digital transformation to a true Collective Intelligence.
+Each of these provides elements that companies can individually implement to simplify their transformation to a true Collective Intelligence.

 There are preliminary studies (Kelley) that show that AI-supported collective intelligence systems outperform human intellect across the board.
 Even a group of highly intelligent humans who trained together as a team and performed above the human standard were outpaced by a group of average humans using a system like the mASI (mediated Artificial Superintelligence) system — even when that group was not specially trained.
 Adding a collective “hive” mind to corporations makes possible many new opportunities in corporate governance, strategy, and all manner of analysis.